From year to year, the importance of specific HR skills can vary significantly based on economic conditions, the job market, and emerging innovations.

 Being organized enables managers to make better decisions and be ready to pivot if the situation calls for it.

-For example, an organized manager isn’t caught off guard if an employee has to be absent at the last minute.
-He already has processes in place to find replacements easily, and is prepared to replace the employee himself if necessary.
+For example, organized managers don’t get caught off guard when an employee can’t make it to work at the last minute.
+Why?
+They already have processes in place to find replacements easily, and are prepared to replace the employee themselves if necessary.

 A disorganized manager sets a poor example for employees to follow.
-His actions may even limit his leadership.
+Their actions may even limit their leadership.

 A lack of organization can also cause a great deal of frustration within the team and contribute to a harmful work atmosphere.